apexfarm/ApexTestKit/README.md

 ### Performance

 To `.save()` the above 2200 records, it will take ~3000 CPU time.
 That's already 1/3 of the Maximum CPU time.
-However, if we use `.mock()` without saving them, and just create them in the memory, it will take ~700 CPU time.
+However, if we use `.mock()` to just create them in the memory, it will take ~700 CPU time.

-**Benchmark**: Insert 1000 accounts without duplicate rules, process builders, and triggers etc. The scripts used for
+**Benchmark**: Insert 1000 accounts without duplicate rules, process builders, and triggers etc. The scripts used to perform benchmark testing are documented under `scripts/apex/benchmark.apex`.

 | 1000 * Account | Database.insert() | ATK Save() | ATK Mock() | Save/Mock |
 | -------------- | ----------------- | ---------- | ---------- | --------- |